RossWilliamson/ccat_bitbang_chips/README.md

 bitbang_chips
 =============

-Set of routing mainly for RPI and BBB to bit band ADCs/DACs etc - not real-time
+Set of routing mainly for RPI and BBB to bit bang ADCs/DACs etc - not real-time